buraglio/forwardingplane.net/content/post/2025-01-03-host-flow-data-telemetry.md

     - sFlow
 ---

-An often overlooked dimention of data collection is flow data from hosts.
+An often overlooked dimension of data collection is flow data from hosts.
 This is not a new concept, there have been tools built for this for a very long time, but in many cases, and especially over the last 8-10 years, many system engineers have gravitated toward tooling like [grafana](https://grafana.com/) and [prometheus](https://prometheus.io/).
 While these are fine tools and if done well provide an excellent view of host health, they aren't really a full picture of host *behavior*.
 Because this is generally expected to be handled by the network, it's frequently overlooked.
 However, because many environments do not implement sflow on their layer 2 devices, it can be beneficial to export this data from the hosts themselves.

 For this recipe, we'll need three ingredients.

-### Host Systems and flow generation
+## Host Systems and flow generation
 Let's suppose you have some cloud systems that there is a requirement or desire to have network flow analytics.
 Similar to an internal environment, tools exist to export flow data (both Netflow and sFlow), but they are exported as unencrypted datagrams that are likely undesirable to have open and viewable across a public network.
 Even if the network is using [private network interconnects (PNI)](https://en.wikipedia.org/wiki/PNI), it's a good idea to encrypt the transport of this information.

 There are two options here, [hsflowd](https://github.com/sflow/host-sflow) and pmacct. both work, both are available in apt sources for ubuntu, but pmacctd is more flexible.